-Introduction and purpose3

-Scope3

-Priorities3

-Adverse Effects Committee (AEC)4

-Exam venue responsibilities4

-Excerpt from Joint Council for Qualifications (JCQ)4

-Scenarios5

-Contingency planning5

-Disruption of teaching time in the weeks before an exam - centres are closed for an extended period

-2. Disruption in the distribution of examination papers6

-3. Candidates unable to take examinations because of a crisis - centres remain open6

-4. Centres are unable to open as normal during the examination period7

-5. Disruption to transporting completed examination papers7

-6. Assessment evidence is not available to be marked7

-7. Disruption to the scanning process - where completed examination papers are being scanned in preparation for on-screen marking8

-8. Markers unable to mark examination papers according to marking schedules8

-Difficulty in meeting results schedule8

-10. Awarding organisations unable to issue results as planned

-11. Centres are unable to distribute results as normal or facilitate post-results services9

-Appendix A - Summary of responsibilities in the event of disruption to examinations10

-Useful documents11

-Other related CIOLQ policies and documents11

-Reference and acknowledgement11

-Policy updating and reviewing11

-Policy version and owner11

-Regulatory references
+Introduction and purpose 3 Scope 3 Priorities 3 Adverse Effects Committee (AEC) 4 Exam venue responsibilities 4 Excerpt from Joint Council for Qualifications (JCQ) 4 Scenarios 5 Contingency planning 5 Disruption of teaching time in the weeks before an exam - centres are closed for an extended period 5 2.
+Disruption in the distribution of exam papers 6 3.
+Candidates unable to take the exam because of a crisis - centres remain open 6 4.
+Centres are unable to open as normal during the exam period 7 5.
+Disruption to transporting completed exam papers 7 6.
+Assessment evidence is not available to be marked 7 7.
+Disruption to the scanning process - where completed exam papers are being scanned in preparation for on-screen marking 8.
+Markers unable to mark exam papers according to marking schedules 8 9.
+Difficulty in meeting results schedule 8 10.
+Awarding organisations unable to issue results as planned 9 11.
+Centres are unable to distribute results as normal or facilitate post-results services 9 Appendix A - Summary of responsibilities in the event of disruption to exams1 0 Useful documents1 1 Other related CIOLQ policies and documents1 1 Reference and acknowledgement1 1 Policy updating and reviewing1 1 Policy version and owner1 1 Regulatory references1 1